 This should speak for itself.
 Badly written proposals DO get funded on the strength of the organization alone or because of a board connection (see #1) but more often than not, it’s thrown in the trash.

-Learn about what other components your nonprofit needs for grant writing success.
+Learn about what other components your nonprofit needs for a good grant writing success rate.

 Learn more about our grant writing services here.